kuking/seof/README.md

 Syncronisation
 --------------
 Concurrency safety is achieved with a global lock, do not expect optimal concurrent performance.
-It is safe to use it in a concurrent environment. i.e. multiple goroutines using the same seof encrypted file.
+It is safe to do operations on the same seof File object from multiple concurrent goroutines.

 Attack vectors
 --------------

 - Each time a new block is written, a new nonce is generated, less than 2^32 write operations should be done in one particular file (and key.).
-Internally the implementation uses buffers and will save (and generate a new nonce) only when the buffer needs to be flushed to disk (i.e. file closed, sync or cache eviction.) if your application does a lots of random seeks and writes (constantly invalidating the blocks cache, forcing flushing blocks to disk, generating new nonces for the new encrypted block) you might hit that upper limit.
-Block 0 holds a counter with the number of unique nonces ever generated (which equals to the number of written and encrypted blocks).
+Internally the implementation uses buffers and will store to disk only when the buffer needs to be flushed to disk (i.e. file closed, sync or cache eviction.) if your application does a lots of random seeks and writes (constantly invalidating the blocks cache, forcing flushing blocks to disk, generating new nonces for the new encrypted block) you might hit this upper limit.
+Special block 0 holds a counter with the number of unique nonces ever generated (which equals to the number of written and encrypted blocks).
 This value can be inspected using the `seof -i` CLI command.

 - The weakest encryption-link is the password string used for generating the 768 bits (96 bytes) of key.
 A string in latin characters should have to be approx. 150 characters in order to hold 768 bits of entropy.
 You have to keep that in mind.

-- Blocks within the same file can not be shuffled or moved to another block as the AEAD seal holds its block number as part of its signed plaintext.
+- Blocks within the same file can not be shuffled or moved to another block as the AEAD seals hold the block number in the signed plaintext.
 This is verified.

 - Most filesystems can handle [sparse files](https://en.wikipedia.org/wiki/Sparse_file). seof supports sparse files, but read of never written/zeroed blocks is disabled by default to avoid a possible attack (see: XXX flag).
 User can create